sodabubblewine/sodabubblewine.github.io/README.md

     2. (: .. each u is such that .. each x is such that ..uF..x :)
     3. .. each u is such that .. each x is such that ..uF..x

+34. The rest of the schematic Boolean abbreviations are
-34. 'Some F' for 'not Each not F'
+    1. 'Some F' for 'not Each not F'

-35. 'F includes G' for 'Each (F if G)'
+    2. 'F includes G' for 'Each (F if G)'

-36. 'F is included in G' for 'G includes F'
+    3. 'F is included in G' for 'G includes F'

-37. 'F is coextensive with G' for '(F includes G) and (F is included in G)'
+    4. 'F is coextensive with G' for '(F includes G) and (F is included in G)'

-38. 'F properly includes G' for 'F includes G and not F is coextensive with G'
+    5. 'F properly includes G' for 'F includes G and not F is coextensive with G'

-39. 'F is properly included in G' for 'G properly includes F'
+    6. 'F is properly included in G' for 'G properly includes F'

 40. That completes the schematic denotative functional, Boolean, quantificational, and recombic abbreviations of logic.